 Shortly after I defended my dissertation, LBCC hired my mentee, Shaheen Johnson, as a full-time faculty member.
 I was privileged to provide a pathway for Shaheen to be ready to enter the tenure-track faculty ranks and serve our students.
 The findings of my dissertation unveiled the significance of this hiring decision.
 The literature contends that faculty of color tend to employ more culturally relevant and responsive pedagogy as well as serve as positive role models for our students, and these are all factors influencing student success.
-Performing analysis of variance (ANOVA) on 71,225 course completion records collected over a fouryear period, the data analysis revealed that African-American and Latinx students experienced higher course completions when they are taught by same race-ethnic faculty members.
-In fact, only when African-American students were taught by an African-American faculty member did their average course completions climb to above a 2.0 ("C" letter grade).
-In contrast, the findings revealed that the race-ethnicity of the faculty members is not significant for the course completions of white students.

 I am so happy to produce this institutional study that can impact the lives of our students and the culture of the college - as well as help us learn more about what we can do to increase student success, which is ever so important in the time of performance-based funding and our perpetual pursuit of democracy's colleges - to realize social justice and student equity for all.

 Dr. Janét Hund, LBCC Sociology Faculty, Ed.D.
-John Roueche Community College Leadership Program, Dissertation: Critical Race and Identity Analysis of Student Success: Effects of Race-Ethnicity and Gender of Faculty Members and Students FACULTY & STAFF SPOTLIGHT 19
+John Roueche Community College Leadership Program, Dissertation: Critical Race and Identity Analysis of Student Success: Effects of Race-Ethnicity and Gender of Faculty Members and Students

-ANOTHER HEADLINE YEAR FOR VIKING STAFF AT JOURNALISM COMPETITION/CONFERENCE Long Beach City College recently captured 12 awards at the Journalism Association of Community Colleges (JACC) Southern California Regional Conference.
+Long Beach City College recently captured 12 awards at the Journalism Association of Community Colleges (JACC) Southern California Regional Conference.

 The Viking News student newspaper won general excellence twice - in the print edition category and in the online edition category.
 General excellence is the top prize awarded to the top 15 percent of competitors at the regional conference.

 "We're really proud of the work and effort we put into our publications," said Abel Reyes, the Viking editor in chief.
 "These awards represent two semesters of long hours, growth and teamwork on the part of our staff."

 In addition, LBCC took home 10 individual awards.